-Action 2 – Maintain open communication and foster relationships with area ISPs to address speed and affordability gaps.
+Action 2 – Maintain open communication and foster relationships with area internet service providers (ISPs) to address speed and affordability gaps.

-Foard County, through its broadband committee, should strive to maintain open communications and positive relations with area ISPs.
-This should include regular check-ins to stay abreast of construction and expansion progress or changes in plans to identify any obstacles or challenges ISPs are facing, and to communicate community goals and objectives.
-Open communication allows for providers to better understand community needs and for communities to better understand the obstacles and barriers providers face.
+Foard County, through its broadband council, should strive to maintain open communications and positive relations with area service providers.
+This should include regular check-ins to stay abreast of construction and expansion progress or changes in plans, to identify any obstacles or challenges ISPs are facing, and to communicate community goals and objectives.
+Open communication allows for providers to better understand community needs, and for communities to better understand the obstacles and barriers providers face.
 This understanding can encourage creative problem solving, which can lead to finding solutions through public-private partnerships.

-CN data show Foard County is 99.6% served at 100 Mbps download and 10 Mbps upload, leaving only two households unserved.
+CN data shows Foard County is 99.6% served at 100 Mbps download and 10 Mbps upload, leaving only two households unserved.
 CN map data also show that fiber infrastructure has been deployed in many parts of the county.
-The broadband committee should strive to understand what can be done to encourage expansion of higher-speed infrastructure within the city limits and in more parts of the county.
-Additionally, CN data and survey responses indicate that even where higher speeds are available subscription rates remain low.
-This is most likely due to the high cost of higher-speed packages or a lack of understanding about the value of the internet.
-These issues can be addressed by working with ISPs to offer more affordable options and with the community to improve digital literacy and community buy-in.
+The broadband council should strive to understand what can be done to encourage expansion of higher-speed infrastructure within the city limits and in more parts of the county.
+Additionally, CN data and survey responses indicated that even where higher speeds are available, subscription rates remain low.
+This is most likely due to the high cost of higher-speed packages, or a lack of understanding about the value of the internet — These issues can be addressed by working with ISPs to offer more affordable options, and with the community to improve digital literacy and community buy-in.